Oracle Tutorial

 Code language: SQL (Structured Query Language) (sql)

-The following example shows how to convert a date from a time zone to another:
+The following example shows how to convert a date from one time zone to another:

 Here is the output: